AcandoNorway/XmlToRdf/README.md

-Use attributes and child elements to create a composite identifier for an element. `compositeId("elementName")` returns a builder to list your required elements and attributes followed by a mapping of those to a string which will be used as the URI for the RDF resource.
+Use attributes and child elements to create a composite identifier for an element. `compositeId("elementName")` returns a builder to list your required elements and attributes followed by a mapping of those to a string which will be used as the IRI for the RDF resource.

 **XML example**
 ```xml